syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Exporting server events

-`Exporting` feature supports server-side event handler.
+The `Exporting` feature supports server-side event handler.
 You can handle server-side event while exporting grid to various files such as Excel, PDF and Word.
 The various server-side events available in Exporting and its argument types are listed in the following table.

 <table>
 <tr>